-• A proportion of Passages service users experience mental health issues.
+Mental health A proportion of Passages service users experience mental health issues.
 Passages accept people who may have untreated mental health issues or may be actively unwell.

-• Staff's role is to provide support and redirection to best manage the environment and individual's behavior.

-Staff should observe and report concerns about mental health issues in handover

-.
-Seek guidance and support through MCOT for clients that need to be linked in to external services

-Urgent mental health referrals

-If people are showing significant levels of distress contact MHERL on 1300 555 788.

-Signs of distress include, but are not limited to:
+Staff's role is to provide support and redirection to best manage the environment and individual's behavior.
+Operational Manual - Page 12 Staff should observe and report concerns about mental health issues in handover Seek guidance and support through MCOT for clients that need to be linked in to external services Personalized Care Plan in Forms and Templates > Service User Forms in the Urgent mental health referrals N:ddrive If people are showing significant levels of distress contact MHERL on 1300 555 788.
+Signs of distress include, but are not limited to: Auditory bally instingeneration particularly sommand bally significant in the second second Operations Manual- Page 13

-- Auditory hallucinations, particularly command hallucinations
+Auditory hallucinations, particularly command hallucinations

-- Visual hallucinations
+Visual hallucinations

-- Self-harm ideation
+- Self-harm ideation 0

-- o Suicidal ideation
+- Suicidal ideation

 - Ensure you share with MHERL any information that indicates the person may be at risk of harm to themselves or others (eg walking into roads)